 - You have earned a degree from a foreign university in which the sole language of instruction is English, OR

 - You are a native English speaker.

 To request a waiver via our online application, check the “Yes” button for Question 1 under English Requirement and choose the appropriate reason from the drop down options.
 If your waiver is based on education in English, you must submit official academic records through LSAC to verify your eligibility.
-Once your request has been processed you will receive an e-mail notifying you whether your TOEFL waiver request has been granted.
+We do not waive the English Language Requirement based on work experience in English.
 Please do not contact the Advanced Degree Programs Office in advance of applying if you meet the criteria above; requesting the waiver through the application will suffice.

-For more information on submitting letters of recommendation to LSAC’s LLM CAS, go to https://www.lsac.org/llm-and-non-jd-applicants/llm-non-jd-application-process/application-requirements/letters.
+Go to LSAC’s website for more information on submitting letters of recommendation to LSAC’s LLM CAS.

-This year, we’re including a video assessment as part of the executive track application process.
-Applicants will complete this assessment through Kira Talent’s online platform and will receive an email invitation after submitting their application through LSAC.
+Executive track applicants will receive an email invitation after submitting their online application form to complete the video assessment through Kira Talent’s online platform.
 More information about the video assessment process will be provided in the email invitation.

 Watch this video to hear our Director of Admissions help you avoid common application mistakes.